safing/docs/portmaster/architecture/os-integration.md

 ##### proc/net {% include code_ref.html godoc-portmaster="process/proc" %}

-In order to find out which process a packet belongs to, the `proc` filesystem is first parsed to find the socket ID of the intercepted packet, then the process directory is search for the matching PID.
+In order to find out which process a packet belongs to, the `proc` filesystem is first parsed to find the socket ID of the intercepted packet, then the process directory is searched for the matching PID.
 This is a bit cumbersome, but unfortunately, no better way of acquiring this information is available.

 ## Used TCP/UDP Ports